Yuvan Shankar Raja: 2013 to 2019

 In 2014, nine movies, featuring Yuvan's music were released, two of them non-Tamil movies; the Telugu film Govindudu Andarivadele and the Hindi film Raja Natwarlal, which marked Yuvan's Bollywood debut.
-While Govindudu Andarivadele became one of the highest grossing Telugu films of 2014, Raja Natwarlal however, was a box office flop.
 The other releases that year, which included Thirudan Police, Anjaan and Poojai proved to be commercially successful, whereas Vanavarayan Vallavarayan released with positive reviews from critics.
 In Vadacurry, he has done only one song in the album.
-Vai Raja Vai released in 2015, whereas the visuals of Idam Porul Eval remain unreleased.
-The next year, he had only two movies, Masss and Yatchan, which were released.
-Both movies were, despite the hit of the audio album, commercially unsuccessful.
+In 2015 Vai Raja Vai, Masss and Yatchan, which were released. whereas the visuals of Idam Porul Eval remain unreleased.